 And why?
 "For it is not possible that the blood of bulls and goats could take away sins...By that will we have been sanctified through the offering of the body of Jesus once for all" (Hebrews 10:4,10).
 The other (which is related) would be the death penalty, as "the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord" (Romans 6:23).
 It is of interest to note that the expression "the handwriting of requirements" is a Greek legal term that signifies the penalty which a lawbreaker had to pay--through Jesus the penalty was wiped out ("the handwriting of requirements"), not the law!
 "This is the covenant that I will make with them after those days, says the LORD: I will put my laws into their hearts, and in their minds I will write them" (Hebrews 10:16).

-Some will argue that you still cannot keep the ten commandments (for "all have sinned"), even if they are all mentioned as being in effect after the crucifixion.
+Some will argue that you still cannot keep the ten commandments (for "all have sinned"), even if they are all mentioned as being in effect after Jesus' execution.
 Does this mean one should not try?
 The ten commandments are to be kept since Paul taught that Christians should still keep every one of them (as did the other New Testament writers, for those scriptures, please see the article Were the Ten Commandments Nailed to the Cross?).
 Furthermore consider that since the Apostle Paul wrote, "all have sinned" (Romans 3:23) this shows that the New Testament is clear that law has not been done away--and the Apostle Paul realized this.

 Contrary to the assertions of many, Paul was not one who did away with biblical practices such as the Sabbath and the Holy Days.